CXO Chef Flow

-1. Each team shall consist of a maximum of 3 members, including:
+1. Each team must consist of 3 members maximum, including:

 - 1 CXO-level representative (e.g., CISO, CTO, CIO, Head of Security, etc.)